What is the right season to see whales?

 Please check our current price list for special children fares.
 If you are a group of more than 10 people, make sure to send our sales team an email via email@example.com and we will be happy to make you an offer.

 Do you offer hotel pick up?

-Yes, (although we do recommend walking if you are staying withing the city centre) we offer pick up and drop off at bus stops near hotels and guesthouses in the greater Reykjavík area for an additional charge.
+Yes, (although we do recommend walking if you are staying within the city centre) we offer pick up and drop off at bus stops near hotels and guesthouses in the greater Reykjavík area for an additional charge.
 Check our current price list and pick up locations.

 Is there free parking at the harbour?